Skillet Tuscan Chicken Recipe

 Instructions

-• Pat the chicken breasts dry with a paper towel.
-If the thickness of the chicken breasts is uneven, place the chicken, one at a time, between two sheets of wax or parchment paper or inside a gallon plastic bag, and gently pound to a standard thickness.
+• Pat the chicken breasts dry with paper toweling.
+If the thickness of the chicken breasts is uneven, place them, one at a time, between two sheets of wax or parchment paper and gently pound to an even thickness.
 Season lightly with salt and pepper.

 • Mince the garlic.

-• Add the garlic, tomatoes, and artichokes to the pan and saute as the chicken browns on the second side, about 2-3 minutes.
+• Add the garlic, tomatoes, and artichokes to the pan and sauté as the chicken browns on the second side, about 3 minutes.

 Notes